Robert Kearns: Lawsuits

 His wife said, "He told me from day one, 'This is not about money,' no lawyer believed it."

 Auto industry's legal argument

 The legal argument that the auto industry posed in defense was that an invention is supposed to meet certain standards of originality and novelty ("flash of genius").
 One of these is that it be "non-obvious".
 Ford claimed that the patent was invalid because Kearns's intermittent windshield wiper system had no new components (it used all "off-the-shelf" parts).
 Kearns noted that his invention was a novel and non-obvious combination of parts.
-Kearns's position found unequivocal support in precedent from the U.S. Court of Appeals and from the Supreme Court of the United States: